WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 2.14

-Indicates from which header Weblate should obtain the IP address when :setting:`IP_BEHIND_REVERSE_PROXY` is enabled.
+Indicates which header Weblate should obtain the IP address from when :setting:`IP_BEHIND_REVERSE_PROXY` is turned on.

 Defaults to ``HTTP_X_FORWARDED_FOR``.